Solving fuzzy linear systems in Gaussian PDMF space: Fully-fuzzy linear system (FFLS)

 Furthermore, $\bm{\tilde{A}}\bm{\tilde{x}}=\bm{\tilde{b}}$ is consistent for any $\bm{\tilde{b}}$.
 Let $\bm{\tilde{\zeta}}^*$ be a solution, then the solution set of $\bm{\tilde{A}}\bm{\tilde{x}}=\bm{\tilde{b}}$ is the set of all fuzzy vectors of the form

 \end{theorem} Several remarks are in order. \begin{remark} Theorem \ref{mainthm2} is the counterpart of Theorem \ref{mainthm1} with fuzzy coefficient matrix $\bm{\tilde{A}}$.
-The core value of the theorem lies in its implication that any fuzzy matrix reducible to Form \eqref{bmtildeA} via Gaussian elimination method is solvable.
-This enables us to concentrate on the algebraic substructure of $\mathcal{X}$ satisfying the elimination conditions, which forms the second part of this section.
-Future work will require further investigation into matrix algebra over the ring $\mathcal{X}$, including determinants, characteristic equations, linear transformations, or modules, etc. \end{remark} \begin{remark} In the context of algebra, the important preliminary step to understanding the solution set of the linear system is analyzing the homogeneous case, as we have done prior to Theorem \ref{mainthm1}.
+Any fuzzy matrix $\bm{\tilde{C}}$ reducible to Form \eqref{bmtildeA} via Gaussian elimination is solvable.
+However, one cannot say that $\bm{\tilde{A}}\bm{\tilde{x}}=\bm{\tilde{b}}$ is solvable if and only if $Rank(\bm{\tilde{A}})=Rank(\bm{\tilde{A}}\; \bm{\tilde{b}})$ since it needs further investigation on the concept of rank for fuzzy matrices. \end{remark} \begin{remark} In the context of algebra, the important preliminary step to understanding the solution set of the linear system is analyzing the homogeneous case, as we have done prior to Theorem \ref{mainthm1}.
 However, in order that $ \Nul_{\mathcal{X}}\bm{\tilde{A}}\=\{\bm{\tilde{A}\tilde{x}}=\bm{\tilde{0}}\}$ to form a subspace, it is mandatory that all entries of $ \bm{\tilde{A}}$ belong to an integral domain.
 This condition fails when $\bm{\tilde{A}}$ contains elements of $\mathcal{X}$ (a commutative ring with zero divisors) violates the scalar multiplication closure (a fundamental vector space property).
 For instance, the nonzero elements $\tilde{a}=\langle0;1,1,-1,0\rangle$ and $\tilde{b}=\langle0;1,1,0,-1\rangle$ are zero divisors in $\mathcal{X}$ satisfying $\tilde{a}\tilde{b}=\tilde{0}$.
 This topic is worthy of further in-depth investigation. \end{remark} \begin{remark} When modeling, the adaptability of the fuzzy model can be broadened by adjusting the class of nonlinear functions in Definition \ref{GPDMF}.
 More precisely, the parameters $\mu^-$ and $\mu^+$ in the membership function correspond to the left and right control point $P$ and $Q$, respectively.
 By modifying the class of nonlinear functions, the shape of the Gaussian-PDMF can vary, enabling the conclusion of this theorem to be further generalized. \end{remark} \begin{remark} The equivalence class of fuzzy numbers need not require strict equality of all five parameters.
 While we demand exact matching across all dimensions in our case, practical modeling can adopt a relaxed criterion—for instance, defining equivalence via $S({\tilde{x}},\tilde{y})$ (similarity) or $H(x) = H(y)$ (equal fuzzy entropy).
 This relaxation could introduce greater flexibility and enhance the universality of fuzzy models, better adapting to real-world uncertainties where strict parameter uniformity is unnecessary. \end{remark}

 {\bf Proof of Theorem \ref{mainthm2}:} For the reduced row echelon form $\bm{\tilde{A}}$ as in \eqref{bmtildeA}, the corresponding fully-fuzzy equations are

 Here the free unknowns $\tilde{x}_{m+s}, s=1,\cdots,n-m$ are taking fuzzy values in $\mathcal{X}$ and can be expressed by the standard basis $\mathbf{X}$, i.e.,